endless-sky/endless-sky-wiki/DevelopmentRoadmap.md

 Plugins:

-- [ ] Tool for uploading to Steam Workshop.
+- [ ] Centralized website for all available plugins.
-- [ ] Support for total overrides.
+- [ ] Better support for total overrides.
 - [ ] Viewing and editing a list of installed plugins.
 - [ ] Show plugin about text for each plugin.
 - [ ] Downloading new plugins in-game, from a website repository.